 \subsection{Sample preparation and characterizations}

 Single crystals of $\alpha$-MnTe were synthesized using flux and chemical vapor transport (CVT) methods \cite{kluczykCoexistenceAnomalousHall2024}.
 The flux methods can produce centimeter-size single crystals (Extended Data Fig.~\ref{figS:characterization}a) while the CVT method typically produces crystals of size $\sim\!1\times1\times1$ mm$^3$.
 The phase purity of the crystals was confirmed by powder X-ray diffraction (Rigaku SmartLab II), followed by Rietveld refinement using the FullProf suite.
-Chemical composition was verified by energy-dispersive X-ray spectroscopy (EDS) in an FEI Nano 450 scanning electron microscope (Extended Data Fig.~\ref{figS:characterization}).
+Chemical composition was verified by energy-dispersive X-ray spectroscopy (EDS) in an FEI Nano 450 scanning electron microscope at the Shared Equipment Authority at Rice University (Extended Data Fig.~\ref{figS:characterization}).
 No significant differences were found across samples grown by different methods using these probes.
 The crystals used for the neutron and transport measurements in this study were obtained primarily from flux growth.

 The in-plane crystal axes were determined by X-ray Laue diffraction in a back-scattering geometry (Extended Data Fig.~\ref{figS:characterization}b), after which the samples were manually polished into rectangular plates with the long axis in the NNN Mn--Mn bond direction.
 The typical dimensions are about $1.5\times 1 \times 0.1$ mm$^{3}$.
 Electrical contacts in a standard five-terminal Hall bar geometry (Fig.~\ref{fig:fig2}a) were first fabricated by sputtering a $\sim$40 nm thick gold layer to reduce contact resistance.
 Then the contacts were connected to the sample holder using DuPont 4929N silver paste and gold wires (25 $\mu$m).
 Transport measurements were performed in a Quantum Design DynaCool system, with signals detected by SR860 lock-in amplifiers.
 High-field transport measurements were conducted in a resistive magnet ($\pm$35 T) at the National High Magnetic Field Laboratory in Tallahassee, Florida (Extended Data Fig.~\ref{figS:highfield}).